-Renewables First’s modular windpower feasibility study follows a logical sequence where each stage builds on the previous stages.
-This allows you to investigate the highest-risk items first for the minimum cost (you can stop at any time in the process if the modular report determines a show stopper), rather than committing to a whole feasibility report which may conclude that the site has no developmental potential.
+The Renewables First modular windpower feasibility study follows a logical sequence where each stage builds on the previous stages.
+This allows our expert wind consultants to investigate the highest-risk items first for the minimum cost (you can stop at any time in the process if the modular report determines a show stopper), rather than committing to a whole feasibility report which may conclude early on that the site has no developmental potential.

 Each module is explained in brief below and in more detail by following the links.
 They all rely on successful completion of our Wind Site Self Assessment.

 This tool takes approximately 20 minutes, going through the initial basic checks to see if your site might be suitable for a wind turbine.

 Our wind constultanys complete a quick initial viability check for your site before committing further expense to a more detailed stage of the feasibility study.

 Examines physical constraints, turbine location followed by an a planning policy risk review and an initial grid capacity assessment.

 A detailed expert assessment of a wide range of aspects technical, planning and financial aspects of the development, including a site visit and summary of key project risks.

 Grid connection application and other non standard options that can be used to mitigate wind turbine project risk or overcome objections.